infinitelives/infinitelives.pixi/README.md

 So that should get you started.
 Read the source and the doc strings for more.
 Or use doc on the repl to query the docstrings.

-For older examples, look at:
+For other, older examples, look at:

 https://github.com/retrogradeorbit/ld34
 https://github.com/retrogradeorbit/splash